worflor/woflo-petsplus-mod/docs/features/_readme.md

 ## Additional Features

 **Social System** — Pets gossip in circles when grouped, whisper one-on-one when alone.
-They remember first meetings, notice long separations, and respond when packmates show strong emotions.
+They remember first meetings, notice long separations, read leash tension with smoothed slack tolerance before reacting, and respond when packmates show strong emotions.

 **More tames** - Frogs with slimeballs, Rabbits with carrots, and turtles with seagrass.